dictybase-docker/cluster-automation/create/personal/README.md

   sure to verify the output of the plan.
 A var file can be used instead of command line arguments.
 * `terraform apply -var project_id=<value> -var service_account=<value>` - To
   create the resources.
-A var file can be used instead of command line arguments.
+* __Optional:__ Instead of command line arguments, `terraform plan` and `terraform apply` can also be run by providing all the variable values in a text file.
+In that case it is recommended to provide all values in `terraform.tfvars` file as it is automatically loade by terraform.
 * `terraform destory` - Obvious, isn't it.